 Fleas thrive in warm, humid conditions at low altitudes.
-A female flea requires a “blood meal” in order to lay her eggs.
+A female flea requires a “blood meal” to lay her eggs.
 Their droppings, the reddish-brown “flea dirt” that you see on your pet, is actually what larvae need to feed on to live.

 A flea has four stages: egg, larva, pupa, and adult.
 Fleas take about a month to grow from egg to adult.
-The female adult flea lays her eggs about two days after she mates and the eggs take an additional 2-6 days to hatch into larvae.
+The female adult flea lays her eggs about two days after she mates, and the eggs take an additional 2-6 days to hatch into larvae.
 Flea eggs are not sticky and tend to fall onto places your pet rests or sleeps.
 These hatch into larvae which feed off “flea dirt.”
-This is actually the mother flea’s feces.
+This is the mother of flea’s faeces.
 In about a week, they start spinning a cocoon.
 The cocooned larva, now called a pupa, is now resistant to dangers that could kill the flea in other stages of its life cycle.
-Under normal circumstances, the cocooned pupa remains in this state for about 15 days; it can extend this time up to one year if the environment is hostile (i.e., too cold).
+Under normal circumstances, the cocooned pupa remains in this state for about 15 days; it can extend this time to one year if the environment is hostile (i.e., too cold).

 If your pet is on a flea control program and still suffers occasional flare-ups, itching can be controlled with antihistamines, Soothing Mist and Itch Stop products.
-In severe cases, your veterinarian may prescribe oral steroids or even hyposensitization.
+In severe cases, your veterinarian may prescribe oral steroids or even hyposensitisation.

-For a dog, begin by giving him a bath using flea eliminating shampoo like our Flea & Tick Shampoo or for heavy infestations, use a flea dip.
+For a dog, begin by giving him a bath using flea eliminating shampoo like our Flea and Tick Shampoo or for heavy infestations, use a flea dip.
 Apply a once-a-month topical or give your pet an oral once-a-month flea preventative.
 We recommend topical because they generally eliminate the fleas before they have a chance to bite your pet.
-If you bathe your pet frequently when using topicals, remember to use a gentle shampoo that will not wash away the protection.
+If you bathe your pet frequently when using topical, remember to use a gentle shampoo that will not wash away the protection.